gabrielgpacheco/circles-and-squares/README.md

 # circles-and-squares
-A fornt-end test made with Bootstrap and Jquery
+A front-end test made with Bootstrap and Jquery

+# Instructions
+Download de circles-and-squares.html file and open in a web browser.